Centro Desportivo Universitário do Porto: History

-The dispute resolution with the University of Porto (2012 – Present)
+The dispute resolution with the University of Porto (2012–present)

-On November 2012, CDUP and the University of Porto reached an agreement to settle the dispute they have been having since 2003, due to the refuse of the University to support and fund the federated sports side of the club.
+In November 2012, CDUP and the University of Porto reached an agreement to settle the dispute they have been having since 2003, due to the refuse of the University to support and fund the federated sports side of the club.

 Resulting from this agreement, the University of Porto published, in January 2013, the articles of association of a new autonomous service of the University called "CDUP-UP - Centro de Desporto da Universidade do Porto" with the responsibility of promoting and organizing university sports.

 CDUP remained juridical autonomous from the University of Porto, although without the responsibility of university sports.
 Because of that, it was proposed to change its name to "CDUP-AD - Centro Desportivo Universitário do Porto, associação desportiva autónoma" and it became responsible only for federated non university sports, with the condition that, at least 50% of the total registered athletes, must be part of the academic community.

 Until today, the club name hasn't changed and it is still called "CDUP - Centro Desportivo Universitário do Porto".